-Explanation: The wind intensity should remain below 6.4km/hr during calm period and it is the same for all wind direction.
+Explanation: The wind intensity should remain below 6.4km/hr during a calm period and it is the same for all wind direction.
 It is equal to 100 minus the total wind coverage.

-8. The application of __________ diagram is used to find the orientation of runway to get the desired wind coverage.
+8. The application of __________ diagram is used to find the orientation of the runway to get the desired wind coverage.

 a) Wind Butterfly

 b) Wind Cycle